thm-projects/arsnova-docker/README.md

 Follow these steps to build Docker images for ARSnova:

-1. Make sure that Docker and Docker Compose are installed
+1. Make sure that Docker and Docker Compose are installed and up to date.
-2. Clone this repository and `cd` into it
+2. Clone this repository and `cd` into it.
-3. Run `docker-compose build`
+3. Run `docker-compose build`.

 You can now run `docker-compose start` and test the images.
 ARSnova should be running at http://localhost.